How Video Production Can Enhance Your Wedding Photography Business

 Client relations and expectations

 • All of the wedding videos on my website are very similar.
 They maintain a uniform style and each film has certain hallmarks of the Gracie May Photography video brand.
 This is the one product we offer.
 I tell my couples: “It’s like a music video for your wedding”.
-They can choose to have voice audio like in this film or music only like this one.
 Anything requested outside of this product (ceremony footage, speeches, etc) is quoted in addition and I don’t show these on my website.

 • I act as the producer and handle all client communications, contracts, call sheets for the team, etc. I also set expectations and make sure everyone’s where they need to be.
 The video guys are purely my suppliers and never cross into client territory until the day of the wedding.